atumat/Election-Management-System/README.md

 The connect() function of the mysql. connector module is used to establish a connection between the MySQL database and Python.
 When we call the method, we send the connection object along with the database information, including HostName, username, and password.

-DATALENGTH	Returns the number of bytes used to represent an expression

-DIFFERENCE	Compares two SOUNDEX values, and returns an integer value